avishaan/codehatcher.github.io/_posts/2015-03-08-promises-via-story.md

 ```
 You can see how it reacts in the case that Mark can't find the money by setting
-`var found = false;` In that case you can see you will reject the promise and then run onRejected.
+`var found = false;` In that case, you can see you will reject the promise and then run onRejected.

 ### Next Steps
 I hope you have a better idea of how to mentally conceptualize promises.
 You can do other awesome things like resolving promises with another promise.
-For instance using the same story example, imagine if Mark couldn't find the money and instead asked Bob to give you the money directly.
-That's resolving a promise with a promise but I think story time is over for now.
+For instance, using the same story example, imagine if Mark couldn't find the money and instead asked Bob to give you the money directly.
+That's resolving a promise with a promise but I think storytime is over for now.

 [Check out the actual spec.](https://promisesaplus.com/)